Mateusz-Glowski/interview/README.md

 ### /binance/priceChange

-This endpoint builds upon the previous one, so it works identically, except it adds one more field to the response which defines if the price wend up or down since the previous interval.
+This endpoint builds upon the previous one, so it works identically, except it adds one more field to the response which defines if the price went up or down since the previous interval.

 ```bash